 - Development Team

-The activities of a Scrum Master change on a daily basis depending on the exigencies of the team: s/he has the responsibility of the correct functioning of the team by protecting it from external dangers.
+The activities of a Scrum Master change on a daily basis depending on the exigencies of the team.
+The Scrum Master has the responsibility of the correct functioning of the team by protecting it from external dangers.
 The Scrum Master is a fundamental role because he/she supports the team towards the project success.

 The Project Manager in an Agile environment: The PM and the Scrum Team

-When an organization switches from traditional to Agile methods, the Project Manager might feel uncomfortable with the Agile processes and this is due to the differences in the functioning between an Agile self-organized and a traditional, external managed team.
+When an organization switches from traditional to Agile methods, the Project Manager might feel uncomfortable with the Agile processes.
+This is due to the differences in the functioning between an Agile self-organized and a traditional, externally managed team.

-In an Agile context, the Project Manager has to delegate the detailed planning to the scrum teams.
-The relationship between the Project Manager and the Development Team is more of an informal kind: the project manager won’t be focussed on having a regular check on what the team does, he will verify that the teams work in a right context instead.
-The Project Manager has to collaborate with the Development Teams helping them to handle problems and giving guidance.
-Anyway, the responsibility of a Project Manager is to ensure that the Development Team understands the objectives agreed at the beginning of any timebox and the importance of delivering on-time in order to reaching them.
+In an Agile context, the Project Manager has to delegate the detailed planning to the Scrum Teams.
+The relationship between the Project Manager and the Development Team is more of an informal kind.
+The project manager will not constantly check on the team performance, he/she will instead verify that the teams work in a right context.
+The Project Manager has to collaborate with the Development Teams, he/she offers guidance and helps to handle issues.
+The responsibility of a Project Manager is to ensure that the Development Team understands the objectives agreed at the beginning of a timebox.
+He/she is also responsible for the on-time delivery.

 Finally, the Project Manager and the Scrum Master can coexist but they are two distinguished professionals.
 Thinking that the Project manager should become a Scrum Master is a mistake.
-In fact, several Project Managers are unable to fit perfectly the Scrum Master role because they enact the “command and control” style inside the Scrum Team.
-The successful Scrum Master is a professional passionate for Agile who is able to share their knowledge through the servant leadership disregarding the technical or managerial background one could have.
+In fact, several Project Managers are unable to fit the Scrum Master role perfectly.
+This because they are likely to enact the “command and control” style within the Scrum Team.
+This is not the aim.
+A successful Scrum Master is a professional that is passionate about Agile.
+He/she wants to share their knowledge through the servant leadership, disregarding the technical or managerial background one could have.